 Calliope Teaching Staff

-Candy teaches Monday and Saturday classes; Kelsey teaches Tuesday, Thursday and Friday classes.
-Kerensa teaches Flamenco for Parent and Child and Adult Flamenco.
-Maria teaches West African Dance.
+Candy teaches on Monday, Wednesday, and Saturdays; Kelsey teaches Tuesday, Thursday and Friday classes.
+Kerensa teaches Flamenco for Parent and Child, and Adult Flamenco.

 DIRECTOR & TEACHER